Galveston Experiences for History & Military Buffs

 San Luis Resort and Fort Crockett Park

 In Galveston, even the island’s luxury resorts have interesting stories to tell.
-The San Luis Resort owes its breathtaking view of the Gulf of Mexico to the military bunker on which it is built.
+The San Luis Resort owes its breathtaking view of the Gulf to the military bunker on which it is built.
 The resort’s foundation was built on top of Fort Crockett, a former government reservation originally built as a defense installation to protect the city and harbor of Galveston.

 Fort Crockett’s four batteries are still visible today, one of them is home to a public park located on Seawall Boulevard across from the San Luis Resort.
 An interesting quick stop, bring your camera and plan on spending about 15 minutes taking in the view!